Biden in Asia: New friends, old tensions, storms at home

 Relations between Japan and South Korea have been at their worst in decades because of disputes over wartime history and trade.
 These are rifts that the countries’ two new leaders appear willing to heal, with Biden as a possible interlocutor who could help bring them closer together.

 South Korea’s Yoon Suk Yeol assumed the presidency a week ago on the expectation of better ties with Japan.
-Japanese Prime Minister Fumio Kishida, who took office in October, spoke with Yoon by phone the day after his March election victory, saying “sound relations” are crucial for regional and international peace and stability.
+Japanese Prime Minister Fumio Kishida, who took office in October, told Yoon after his March election that “sound relations” are crucial for regional and international peace and stability.

 As Kishida sees it, the rules-based order is threatened by Russia’s invasion of Ukraine.
-Japan fears the war that began in February could embolden China to seize territories in the Pacific, a big reason why better relations with South Korea are desired.
-Still, Kishida skipped Yoon’s May 10 inauguration, and dispatched his foreign minister instead.
-Because the U.S. has a relationship with both countries, one likely bridge toward improving relations is focusing on the shared interests of all three nations.
+Japan fears the war could embolden China to seize territories in the Pacific, a big reason why better relations with South Korea are desired.
+Still, Kishida skipped Yoon’s May 10 inauguration, sending his foreign minister instead.
+Because the U.S. has relations with both countries, one likely bridge toward improving ties is focusing on their shared interests.

 NORTH KOREAN PRESSURE COOKER